 Your motivation for eating a raw food diet is the most important factor.
 If serious health issues aren't the reason why you switched to raw foods, then occasional exceptions will certainly not have an adverse effect.
 Perhaps you want to order a “normal” dish in a restaurant and decide on cooked vegetables or also fish.
-But if you see raw foods as “medicine,” then you should adhere very strictly to the diet.

 In the first seven years, 1978 to 1985, I ate a very strict raw food diet.
 When I was invited to people's houses, I even brought my own plate of raw foods with me.
 But now, I usually eat cooked foods once or twice a week so that in a month with 90 meals, I deviate from raw food about 4–7% of the time.
 I owe this to my wife.

 In a Japanese restaurant, we might have sashimi, a dish with raw fish and raw vegetables, which we like to have together with some cooked rice as sushi and a vegan soup.
 It is usually more difficult when it comes to your favorite dishes, sweets, or meat.
 When you make exceptions, you remember again what these taste like and you constantly crave them.